Sportsmen (and women!), hunting, and fair chase

 For an excellent overview of the 'North American Model of Wildlife Conservation', which includes fair-chase hunting, public access, bans on wastage of meat, and conservation-oriented wildlife management, we encourage you to watch this video from the Theodore Roosevelt Conservation Partnership and author and TV personality Steven Rinella.

-When hunting is based on the science of animal population management and hunters take considerable care to hunt lawfully and take care of and respect the animals they take, there doesn't have to be a "for" or "against" hunting attitude.
+When hunting is based on the science of animal population management, is done under the rules of fair-chase, and hunters hunt lawfully and ethically, taking care of and respecting the animals they harvest, there doesn't have to be a "for" or "against" hunting attitude.
 It is just another important way some people choose to experience nature and wild places.

 Hunters take enormous pride not only in taking an animal in the field, but in properly cleaning and handling the game so that they and their families can enjoy some of the healthiest meat available anywhere.
 The recent movement to eat leaner, local and more sustainable meat and know where it comes from has been a common practice with hunters for many generations.